 Do you feel irritation in the eyes while swimming in the pool?
 Probably it happens due to the high acidic level of the pool.

-Moreover, the lower level of alkalinity in the pool may increase the cost of maintenance.
-Therefore, it is essential to raise the alkalinity in the pool to bring the pH balance.
+Therefore, it is essential to raise pool alkalinity to bring the pH balance.
 In this blog, I’ll discuss the easiest way to increase the alkalinity.

 Let’s dive in straight to the post…